vg-json-data/sm-json-data/strats.md

 - _comeInSpinning_: This indicates that Samus come in with a spin jump through the doorway with speed in a certain range.
 - _comeInBlueSpinning_: This indicates that Samus come in with a spin jump through the doorway while having blue speed.
 - _comeInWithStoredFallSpeed_: This indicates that Samus must enter the room with fall speed stored, and is able to clip through a floor with a Moonfall.
-- _comeInWithRMode_: This indicates that Samus must have or obtain R-mode while coming through this door.
+- _comeInWithRMode_: This indicates that Samus must obtain R-mode while coming through this door.
 - _comeInWithGMode_: This indicates that Samus must have or obtain G-mode (direct or indirect) while coming through this door.
-- _comeInWithXMode_: This indicates that Samus must have or obtain X-mode while coming through this door.
+- _comeInWithXMode_: This indicates that Samus must obtain X-mode while coming through this door.
 - _comeInWithWallJumpBelow_: This indicates that Samus must come up through this vertical door with momentum by wall-jumping in the door frame below.
 - _comeInWithSpaceJumpBelow_: This indicates that Samus must come up through this vertical door with momentum by using Space Jump in the door frame below.
 - _comeInWithPlatformBelow_: This indicates that Samus must come up through this vertical door with momentum by jumping from a platform below, possibly with run speed.